Ariane Lipski da Silva: Ultimate Fighting Championship

-da Silva was scheduled to make her UFC debut against Maryna Moroz, replacing injured Veronica Macedo, on 17 November 2018, at UFC Fight Night 140.
+Lipski da Silva was scheduled to make her UFC debut against Maryna Moroz, replacing injured Veronica Macedo, on 17 November 2018, at UFC Fight Night 140.
 In turn, Moroz pulled out due to injury on 30 October and as a result the bout was cancelled.

 Her UFC debut came two months later on 19 January 2019, against Joanne Calderwood at UFC Fight Night: Cejudo vs. Dillashaw.
 She lost the fight by unanimous decision.

 Her second fight came on 22 June 2019 against Molly McCann at UFC Fight Night: Moicano vs. Korean Zombie.
 She lost the fight via unanimous decision.

-On 1 August 2019, it was announced that da Silva would fight Priscila Cachoeira at UFC on ESPN+ 22.
+On 1 August 2019, it was announced that Lipski da Silva would fight Priscila Cachoeira at UFC on ESPN+ 22.
 However, due to Cachoeira tested positive for a diuretic she was forced to pull out from the event.
 Thus her bout with Lipski was cancelled in the event and Lipski was then scheduled to fight at UFC Fight Night: Ortega vs. Korean Zombie against Veronica Macedo on 21 December 2019, but then moved to UFC Fight Night: Błachowicz vs. Jacaré on 16 November 2019.
 In turn, Macedo was not cleared to fight by CABMMA due to severe headaches one day before the event and she was replaced by newcomer Isabella de Padua.
 At the weigh-ins, de Padua weighed in at 130.5 pounds, 4.5 pounds over the flyweight non-title fight limit of 126.
 The bout proceeded at a catchweight.
 As a result of missing weight, de Padue was fined 30% of her purse, which went to her opponent Lipski.
 She won the fight via unanimous decision.

-As the first of her new, four-fight contract da Silva was scheduled to face Luana Carolina on 16 May 2020, at UFC Fight Night 175.
+As the first of her new, four-fight contract Lipski da Silva was scheduled to face Luana Carolina on 16 May 2020, at UFC Fight Night 175.
 However, on 9 April, Dana White, the president of the UFC, announced that this event was postponed to 13 June 2020.
 Instead the pair eventually fought on 19 July 2020, at UFC Fight Night 172.
 Lipski won the fight by kneebar submission in the first round.
 This win earned her a Performance of the Night award.

-da Silva faced Antonina Shevchenko on 21 November 2020, at UFC 255.
+Lipski da Silva faced Antonina Shevchenko on 21 November 2020, at UFC 255.
 She lost the fight via technical knockout.
 Lipski confirmed she had suffered a facial fracture in the loss to Shevchenko a day later.

-da Silva faced Montana De La Rosa on 5 June 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+Lipski da Silva faced Montana De La Rosa on 5 June 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 She lost via TKO in the second round.